Juiz de Fora

 Juiz de Fora (/pt-BR/; lit.
 'Outsider Judge'), also known as J.F., is a city in the southeastern Brazilian state of Minas Gerais, approximately 40 km from the state border with Rio de Janeiro.
-According to the 2022 census the current population is 540,756 inhabitants.
+As of the 2022 census the population was 540,756.
 The geographical area of the municipality is 1437 km2.

 The city's location was a key factor in its economic and demographic development since it is situated between the three most important financial and economic metropolises of southeast Brazil (and also the three largest urban sprawls of the country): Rio de Janeiro (189 km), Belo Horizonte (260 km) and São Paulo (486 km).
-Major highways connect Juiz de Fora with these three metropolitan areas, the most important being the BR 040 which connects Brasília with Rio de Janeiro via Belo Horizonte.
+Major highways connect Juiz de Fora with these three metropolitan areas.
+The most important is the BR 040 which connects Brasília with Rio de Janeiro via Belo Horizonte.
 The city is built on the Paraibuna, a major tributary of the Paraíba do Sul river.